Credit Card Late Fee Statistics: Who Pays Most Often?

 Credit card late fee frequency by credit score

 Credit card late fees are most common among Americans with lower credit scores.
-Deep subprime cardholders, who have credit scores below 580, average 3.7 late fees per year on general-purpose credit cards, which is nearly twenty times the rate of late fees that super-prime cardholders rack up.
+Deep subprime cardholders, who have credit scores below 580, average 3.7 late fees per year on general-purpose credit cards, nearly 20 times the rate that superprime cardholders incur, according to the CFPB's 2025 Consumer Credit Card Market Report.

 Credit card late payment fee frequency by income